All Products

 Simple Log Service:Collect systemd journal logs

 Logtail collects Linux systemd journal logs from binary files.
-This topic describes how to create a Logtail configuration in the Simple Log Service console to collect systemd journal logs.
+Create a Logtail configuration in the Log Service console to collect these logs.

 Prerequisites

-Logtail 0.16.18 or later is installed on a Linux server.
-For more information, see Install Logtail on a Linux server.
+Logtail 0.16.18 or later for Linux is installed on your server.
+Install Logtail on a Linux server.

 Introduction

-systemd is a system and service manager for Linux operating systems.
-When it runs as the init process (PID=1), it acts as the initialization system that starts and maintains user space services. systemd centrally manages the logs of all units, including kernel and application logs.
-The configuration file is typically /etc/systemd/journald.conf.
+systemd is a Linux system and service manager.
+When running as PID 1, it starts and maintains user-space services and centrally manages logs for all units, including kernel and application logs.
+The configuration file is typically at /etc/systemd/journald.conf.

 Note